nmbakfm/arduinosc/README.md

 convert Arduino signals to OSC(Open Sound Control)

+checked with Arduino Uno/Leonardo/Due. connect micro USB to Programming Port Serial if you use Arduino Due.

 # Usage

+## Update Firmata to Your Arduino

+You can find Firmata Library in Examples on Arduino IDE

+## Download
 this App need Firmata Library on Arduino

 You should install ruby v2.2.3 and bundler.